-For the other two, brass ball and brass gate valves, they regulate the amount of fluids being passed.
+The other two, brass ball and brass gate valves, regulate the number of fluids being passed.

 How Brass Ball Valve Compare to a Brass Ball Check Valve

 A similarity between the two is that they use a ball to carry out the purpose.
-However, the balls’ structures and how they function differ.
+However, the balls’ structures and how they function differently.

 For the brass ball valve, the rotary ball has a bore at the center for passing fluids.

-The ball is opened by turning the handle at a position that it is aligned to the pipe.
+The ball is opened by turning the handle to a position that is aligned with the pipe.

-Conversely, a brass ball check valve has a entirely wholesome ball (having no bore).
+Conversely, a brass ball check valve has an entirely wholesome ball (having no bore).